BDC Hamburger Icon

 Salesforce Sales Cloud AI Capabilities

 Salesforce’s groundbreaking AI tool, Einstein, is available on upper-tier plans or as a paid add-on.
-Einstein has recently adopted generative artificial intelligence abilities that can improve the sales process by creating emails, summarizing calls and generating data-driven text.
+Einstein has generative AI abilities that can improve the sales process by creating emails, summarizing calls and generating data-driven text.
+Businesses can also leverage Agentforce (formerly known as Einstein Copilot), an AI-based platform with autonomous agents that can handle sales, marketing and customer support tasks.

 monday Sales CRM AI Capabilities